The Classical Academy High School (California)

 Classical Academy High School (CAHS) is a public charter school located in Escondido, California.
 First enrollment began in 2006, offering grades 9 and 10.
 In 2007, 11th grades positions were open.
 Beginning in the 2008-2009 school year, CAHS offered grades 9-12.
 The Principal for CAHS is Dana Moen.

-CAHS is part of a group of four charter schools; other are Coastal Academy, Classical Academy Vista, and Classical Academy Online.
+CAHS is part of a group of four charter schools; Others are Coastal Academy, Classical Academy Vista, and Classical Academy Online.

 Program choices

 CAHS offers 4 program choices for students: